 However, this is changing, fast.
 The next few years are going to see inflight broadband appear where it doesn’t exist and get much better where it does.

 Public appetite for this is not in doubt.
 People are used to being able to access services like Facebook, Netflix and Amazon wherever they are.
-According to a recent Inmarsat survey of 9,000 fliers, 83% of passengers would choose an airline that offered inflight Wi-Fi over a similar carrier that didn’t.
+According to the 2017 Inmarsat survey of 9,000 fliers, 83% of passengers would choose an airline that offered inflight Wi-Fi over a similar carrier that didn’t.
 In 2018, this demand remains strong with passengers lookig to rebook airlines that offer inflight Wi-Fi.
 What’s more, if airlines turn these stats into actions, some additional research – in the form of a groundbreaking new study by the London School of Economics (LSE) – found that airlines could experience $15.9bn in incremental revenues, by 2035, through charging passengers for inflight broadband access.

 Several airlines and aircraft manufacturers have already mobilised.
 On its website, Airbus says it “delivers the full breadth of new connectivity services and is a generation beyond any other available system.”